 It's important to get over the fact the absolute rates are still low.
 Look at things relative to other things when investing in certificates of deposit.

-When I was investing in 4.5% CDs, people were laughing at me for being so conservative.
-Well they sure as hell weren't laughing after they lost 35-50% of the value in the stock market! in 2009 And they sure as hell weren't laughing when they lost their jobs due to the implosion in corporate earnings.
+When I was investing in 4.5% CDs in the past, people were laughing at me for being so conservative.
+Well they sure as hell weren't laughing after they lost 35-50% of the value in the stock market in 2009!
+And they sure as hell weren't laughing when they lost their jobs due to the implosion in corporate earnings.

 We are in an environment of incredible volatility and risk.
 Stock valuations are expensive.
 Rates are going up.
 Expectations are sky high the economy will continue to recover.
 Investing some money in certificates of deposit isn't a bad idea to preserve capital.

-Furthermore, I'd much rather make 2% on my money than LOSE money in the stock markets.
-We saw temporarily losses in the stock market in March 2020.
+Furthermore, I'd much rather make a guaranteed 4.5% on a portion of my portfolio than LOSE money in the stock market.
+We saw temporary losses in the stock market in March 2020.
 And the NASDAQ and S&P 500 corrected in 2022.

 By investing in a CD, a AAA-rated municipal bond, or other safe assets, you can better preserve your capital.